Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Fast sOED and scalable amortized inference

 In each restart, the procedure for constructing the transport map with the data-dependent LIS closely follows the subspace acceleration approach described in the previous subsection.
 The key differences are that the LIS dimension is determined by the data-dependent bound~\eqref{eq:DI_bound} and a non-conditional transport map is built by directly approximating the fixed posterior.
-Assuming the stage $\ell$ requires a restart---\ie, an accurate approximation to the stage $\ell-1$ posterior is needed---the transport map using the restart is outlined as follows.
-Let $\LISDD_{\ell-1} \in \mathbb{R}^{\Nm \times \LISdim_{\ell-1}}$ denote a basis of the data-dependent LIS for the current posterior $\target(\params \given \Hist_{\ell-1})$, computed using~\cref{Alg:DTLIS}.
-The parameter $\params$ can be decomposed as $\params = \params^{\LISdim_{\ell-1}} + \params^{\perp_{\ell-1}}$.
-Let $\widetilde{\params}^{\ell-1} \in \mathbb{R}^{\LISdim_{\ell-1}}$ be the coefficients of the reduced parameter $\params^{\LISdim_{\ell-1}}$ associated with $\LISDD_{\ell-1}$.
-One can first construct a lower-dimensional map $\widetilde{\cT}^{\ell-1}\colon\mathbb{R}^{\LISdim_{\ell-1}} \rightarrow \mathbb{R}^{\LISdim_{\ell-1}}$ satisfying $\pushforward{(\widetilde{\cT}^{\ell-1})}\refD(\widetilde{\params}^{\ell-1}) \approx \widetilde{\target}(\LISDD_{\ell-1}\widetilde{\params}^{\ell-1} \given \Hist_{\ell-1})$, with the reduced-dimensional posterior $\widetilde{\target}(\cdot \given \Hist_{\ell-1})$ defined in~\eqref{eq:li_posterior}.
-Then, embedding the smaller map $\widetilde{\cT}^{\ell-1}$ into a linear map as in~\cref{subsec:sOED_composite}, we obtain the full-dimensional transport map
+Assuming the stage $\ell$ requires a restart---\ie, an accurate approximation to the stage $\ell{-}1$ posterior is needed---the transport map using the restart is outlined as follows.
+Let $\LISDD_{\ell{-}1} \in \mathbb{R}^{\Nm \times \LISdim_{\ell{-}1}}$ denote a basis of the data-dependent LIS for the current posterior $\target(\params \given \Hist_{\ell{-}1})$, computed using~\cref{Alg:DTLIS}.
+The parameter $\params$ can be decomposed as $\params = \params^{\LISdim_{\ell{-}1}} + \params^{\perp_{\ell{-}1}}$.
+Let $\widetilde{\params}^{\ell{-}1} \in \mathbb{R}^{\LISdim_{\ell{-}1}}$ be the coefficients of the reduced parameter $\params^{\LISdim_{\ell{-}1}}$ associated with $\LISDD_{\ell{-}1}$.
+One can first construct a lower-dimensional map $\widetilde{\cT}^{\ell{-}1}\colon\mathbb{R}^{\LISdim_{\ell{-}1}} \rightarrow \mathbb{R}^{\LISdim_{\ell{-}1}}$ satisfying $\pushforward{(\widetilde{\cT}^{\ell{-}1})}\refD(\widetilde{\params}^{\ell{-}1}) \approx \widetilde{\target}(\LISDD_{\ell{-}1}\widetilde{\params}^{\ell{-}1} \given \Hist_{\ell{-}1})$, with the reduced-dimensional posterior $\widetilde{\target}(\cdot \given \Hist_{\ell{-}1})$ defined in~\eqref{eq:li_posterior}.
+Then, embedding the smaller map $\widetilde{\cT}^{\ell{-}1}$ into a linear map as in~\cref{subsec:sOED_composite}, we obtain the full-dimensional transport map

-which approximately couples $\refD = \mathcal{N}(\bvec{0},\I{\Nm})$ and ${\target}(\params \given \Hist_{\ell-1})$.
-The new map $\cT^{\ell-1}$ can then be used in~\cref{Alg:DLIS} for finding new optimal designs and building the data-free LIS for the amortized inference in the new experimental stage.
-The final algorithm we use for our numerical experiments is presented in~\cref{Alg:sOED_wRestart}.
+which approximately couples $\refD = \mathcal{N}(\bvec{0},\I{\Nm})$ and ${\target}(\params \given \Hist_{\ell{-}1})$.
+The new map $\cT^{\ell{-}1}$ can then be used in~\cref{Alg:DLIS_combined} for finding new optimal designs and building the data-free LIS for the amortized inference in the new experimental stage.
+The overall algorithm is presented in~\cref{Alg:sOED_wRestart}, and the workflow for one stage is visualized in~\cref{fig:alg_workflow}.

 The additional computational effort of the restart step is justified by the improved accuracy of posterior approximations.
 This, in turn, can enhance the stability of the approximations and potentially lower the tensor ranks in subsequent experimental stages.
 Furthermore, the computational cost of constructing transport maps using tensor train decompositions can be significantly reduced by utilizing surrogate models for the forward map.
 These surrogates can be built using neural networks or, as demonstrated in our numerical experiments, through proper orthogonal decomposition and the discrete empirical interpolation method~\cite{ChaturantabutSorensen:2010:1}.